 Did you know that just over half of the dog owners in the U.S. chose a mixed breed over a pedigree dog to be their canine companion?

 Every mixed-breed dog is one of a kind.
 Your dog will take some of his personality from both his parents but not necessarily in equal amounts.
-If you take on a puppy, you can enjoy watching him growing up and developing his unique character.
+If you take on a puppy, you can enjoy watching him grow up and develop his unique character.

 That said, it’s important to remember that a puppy will inherit part of his genes from each parent.
 If both the parent dogs have the same inherent health problems, there’s a very good chance that your pup will have them too.